Jiang-JC/MCTS-Gobang/README.md

 { $N(s,a)$, $W(s,a)$, $Q(s,a)$, $P(s,a)$ }

-$N(s,a)$ is the visit count, which records the time of visiting node s and choosing action a.
+$N(s,a)$: is the visit count, which records the time of visiting node s and choosing action a.

 $W(s,a)$ is the total action value.